ztandrews/stats-by-zach-api/README.md

 ---

 ## Important Notes
+- **Avaliable Data**:
+  As of now, I only have data from the 2023-2024 and 2024-2025 seasons avaliable, but have plans to backdate more in the future.

 - **Data Updates**:
   Data is updated daily, with a batch process running around **5:00 AM EST**.
 Live updates during games are a future enhancement.